Annual Awards Presented by SoUSAFFS

 Malcolm C. Grow Award

-The Malcolm C. Grow Award was approved by the Society’s Board of Governors in 1961 to advance the practice of aerospace medicine by recognizing outstanding contributions of Air Force flight surgeons to flying organizations.
+The Malcolm C. Grow Award was approved by the Society’s Board of Governors in 1961 to advance the practice of aerospace medicine by recognizing outstanding contributions of Department of the Air Force flight surgeons to aerospace organizations.
 This award not only recognizes these accomplishments but also focuses attention on those qualities most essential to our primary mission.

-Established by the Society of USAF Flight Surgeons to recognize aeromedical enlisted personnel for their contributions to the Air Force Aerospace Medicine Program, this award is presented to the most outstanding aeromedical technicians in the Air Force.
+Established by the Society of USAF Flight Surgeons to recognize aeromedical enlisted personnel for their contributions to the Department of the Air Force Aerospace Medicine Program, this award is presented to the most outstanding aeromedical technicians in the Department of the Air Force.
 This award is in memory of Master Sergeant Gary J. Olson and Airman Shane D. Wegner who lost their lives in a helicopter accident on 25 October 1991.
 Beginning in 1999, the award was divided into three categories: Airman, NCO, and Senior NCO.

 George E. Schafer Award

-The George E. Schafer Award was approved by the Society’s Board of Governors in 1978 to recognize outstanding contributions of Air Force flight surgeons to the health, welfare, safety, and mission effectiveness of USAF aircrew as well as to the vitality of the specialty of Aerospace Medicine over an extended period of time.
+The George E. Schafer Award was approved by the Society’s Board of Governors in 1978 to recognize outstanding contributions of Department of the Air Force flight surgeons to the health, welfare, safety, and mission effectiveness of Department of the Air Force aerospace personnel as well as to the vitality of the specialty of Aerospace Medicine over an extended period.

 Howard R. Unger Award

 The Howard R. Unger Award was established by the Society of USAF Flight Surgeon's Board of Governors in 1985.
-This award seeks to encourage and reward publication of original work by USAF flight surgeons.
-The award goes to the best paper written by a USAF flight surgeon that is published in Aviation, Space and Environmental Medicine during the previous year.
+This award seeks to encourage and reward publication of original work by Department of the Air Force flight surgeons.
+The award goes to the best paper written by a Department of the Air Force flight surgeon that is published in Aviation, Space and Environmental Medicine during the previous year.
 Originally called the Best Paper Award, it was renamed in 1988 to honor Major General Howard R. Unger, Chief Flight Surgeon, and former President of the Society.